Class Calendar

 Class 2 — South Carolina shapes a nation.
 Colonial era to statehood

 This session reveals how the slave owners who represented South Carolina during the 1787 Constitutional Convention in Philadelphia ensured that the new nation would allow slavery.
-The state’s delegation of plantation owners also managed to see thousands of enslaved families counted in the Census as 3/5th of a white person in order to increase the state’s power in Congress and the Electoral College.
+The state’s delegation of plantation owners also managed to see thousands of enslaved families counted in the Census as 3/5th of a white person in order to increase the state’s power in Congress and in the Electoral College.

 March 17